-Trial was set to begin on Monday, April 16, but beforehand Watson pleaded guilty to the intentional misuse of her public position for illegal personal gain through the mishandling of funds in the worthless check unit, and to second-degree forgery of a motion that purported to be signed by the District Attorney for the dismissal of a case against a defendant.
+Watson pleaded guilty to the intentional misuse of her public position for unlawful personal gain through the mishandling of funds in the worthless check unit and to second-degree forgery of a motion that purported to be signed by the District Attorney for the dismissal of a case against a defendant.

 "This case involves extensive documentation from the Examiners of Public Accounts of misuse of funds totaling \$10, 259," said Attorney General Strange.
-"It is important that this defendant has been held to account and will be punished for her crimes to betray the public trust and abuse government funds."
+"It is important that this defendant is being held to account and punished for her crimes for betraying the public trust and abusing government funds."

 Charges against Watson arose from information in an audit of the Escambia County District Attorney's Office conducted in 2008 by the Examiners of Public Accounts, covering the period of September 1, 2006, to May 31, 2008.
-Discrepancies in funds of the Worthless Check Unit (WCU) led to further inquiries, which uncovered money orders that had been received by the District Attorney's Office but not receipted in the WCU.
+Discrepancies in funds of the Worthless Check Unit (WCU) led to further inquiries, which uncovered money that had been received by the District Attorney's Office but not receipted in the WCU.
 It was discovered that two money orders had been deposited into Watson's credit union account.
 Furthermore, there was no record in WCU records for certain people who had paid cash to and had handwritten receipts from Watson, but the receipts were logged in under someone else's name.
-The Examiners' audit also cites Watson for filing motions to dismiss cases saying that those defendants had paid all money they owed when they had not, and that the motions were stamped with the District Attorney's name.
-According to the audit, \$10, 259 was stolen from the WCU, which Watson initially refused but later repaid.
+The Examiners' audit also cites Watson for filing motions to dismiss cases saying that those defendants had paid all money they owed when they had not, and that the motions were stamped with the District Attorney's signature.
+According to the audit, \$10, 259 was stolen from the WCU, which Watson initially refused to repay but later did so.